trickstercache/trickster/docs/alb.md

 ## All-Backends Health Status Page

-Trickster 2.0 provides a new global health status page available at `http://trickster:metrics-port/trickster/health` or (the configured `health_handler_path`).
+Trickster 2.x provides a global health status page available at `http://trickster:metrics-port/trickster/health` or (the configured `health_handler_path`).

 The global status page will display the health state about all backends configured for automated health checking.
 Here is an example configuration and a possible corresponding status page output: